srobo/kitbook/docs/volunteering/git-and-github.md

 A full user guide to either tool is well beyond the scope of the runbook, though it is worth outlining some aspects of our approach.

+If you're just starting out, GitHub have some [great guides][git-guides] about both git and GitHub.
+The [Pro Git book][pro-git] is also very accessible.

 ## Contribution

 In general we prefer that published history is preserved.
 This means that while